 These solutions include:

-- natural carbon sequestration and storage in coastal and marine ecosystems
+- Conserving and restoring coastal and marine ecosystems

 In 2019, Ocean Panel launched a ‘Call to Ocean-Based Climate Action’ at the UN Climate Action Summit in New York to outline a pathway towards greater action on ocean-based climate solutions.